 Research from Steffel & LeBoeuf (2014, Journal of Consumer Psychology) also found that recipients consistently prefer gifts they can choose themselves - even when the pre-selected option is objectively "better."
 Choice signals trust and respect.
 It's why platforms like Huggg's Gift with Choice consistently outperform the "we picked something for you" approach.

 Micro companies care most about finding gifts people actually want (45%).
 They're small, personal, and gift-shopping manually.
-The problem isn't motivation.
-It's curation.
+The problem isn't motivation - it's curation.
 Platforms like Huggg solve this by giving small teams access to a curated range across eight categories - from coffee shops and dining to retail and experiences - without needing enterprise software.

 Mid-market companies have a manager problem.
 Inconsistent manager participation spikes to 68% at companies with 251-1,000 employees - nearly seven times higher than micro companies.
 This is the scale where you can't rely on one person doing all the gifting.
 You need managers to participate.
 And they're not.
+Huggg's plans include team budgets and one-click sending designed for exactly this.

 The full report includes the complete challenge matrix by company size and a comparison of manual gifters versus platform users - download the report for the detailed breakdown.

-And there's a clear dose-response relationship with spending.
 Organisations spending £200-£500 per employee are 47% more likely to believe gifting impacts retention than those spending under £50.
 At £500-£1,000, every single respondent believes it works.

+Here's the sobering part.
 When we asked whether organisations have actually measured retention improvement from their gifting programme:

 66% believe it works.
 2.1% can prove it.